tonyreveal/aap_preflight/README.md

   - Checks if receptor is installed.
   - Checks if receptor service is running.
   - If receptor is installed and running then this block should successfully report a connection, provided ACLs and firewall ports are set correctly.
-  - Returns "no route to host" if port is not open but that could include the firewalld port on the controller node or if Receptor isn't already installed.
+  - Returns "no route to host" if port is not open but that could include situations where firewalld port on the controller node isn't enabled or if Receptor isn't already installed.